skimberk/motor-control/README.md

 ### Magical bug?

-I've been working to add an encoder to my cheap brushless motor by gluing a magnet to the back of the shaft and placing a magnetic encoder (an AS5600 supported by popiscle sticks) above it.
+I've been working to add an encoder to my cheap brushless motor by gluing a magnet to the back of the shaft and placing a magnetic encoder (an AS5600 supported by popsicle sticks) above it.
 I had the AS5600 hooked up to the oscilloscope, and noticed that at certain angles of the motor, there was some (big!) noise.
 However, it seemed to only appear when I was touching the motor.
 The noise (well, maybe not noise after all) was exactly 60Hz.

 After a bit more experimentation, I realized that my foot was on an extension cord cable, and when I moved my foot away, the noise disappeared.
 If I put my foot back on the cable, the noise reappeared.
 Weird, but I don't know enough about electronics to really be able to debug it, so I decided to fix the issue by just not putting my foot on the extension cable any more.